Belarus–European Union relations: History

 Belarus-EU relations are complicated by the stronger Belarusian ties with Russia, who emerged as active EU critic and opponent after the annexation of Crimea in 2014.
 Belarus is a part of the Belarus-Russia Union State, as well as the European-Asian Union, a customs union which includes both countries and several other CIS-members.
 As of today, the Belarus-Russia integration is mostly economic, with free trade and free movement zones established between the two countries, but Russia is being seen as demanding deeper political and administrative integration.

-In 2021, Ryanair flight 4978 from Greece to Lithuania (both EU members) was forced to land in Minsk by the Belarusian Air Force.
+In 2021, Ryanair Flight 4978 from Greece to Lithuania (both EU members) was forced to land in Minsk by the Belarusian Air Force.
 The flight was less than 10 km from its destination but still in Belarusian air space.
-Two passengers, journalist Roman Protasevich, who had published negative comments about the Belarusian government, and his girlfriend Sofia Sapega, were taken and arrested by authorities and the plane was allowed to depart 7 hours later.
+Two passengers, journalist Roman Protasevich, who had published negative comments about the Belarusian government, and his girlfriend Sofia Sapega, were taken and arrested by authorities and the plane was allowed to depart seven hours later.
 EU members unanimously condemned the action and began to discuss possible responses.

 As a response by the EU to the incident, Belarusian airliners have been banned from flying over the EU's airspace and from using any airport of the 27 countries that are members of the bloc.

 Later in 2021, Belarusian athlete Krystsina Tsimanouskaya applied for asylum in a number of European Union countries after Belarusian officials tried to force her onto a plane at Tokyo's airport.
 At the airport, airport police stopped the repatriation and took her to a safe area at the airport.
 She was able to fly to Poland after they gave her a humanitarian visa.

-In February 2022, Belarus allowed Russian forces to stage part of the invasion of Ukraine from Belarusian territory.
-The EU imposed new sanctions on Belarus in response.
+In February 2022, Belarus permitted Russian forces to utilize its territory as a staging ground for its invasion of Ukraine.
+In reaction to this, the European Commission, in its role as the custodian of the EU Treaties, is implementing a series of sanction measures against Belarus.
+On August 3, the Commission declared the extension of the 11th series of specific restrictive measures aimed at both Russia and Belarus.
+These measures intensify the limitations on exports to Belarus, encompassing a wide range of goods and technologies that contribute to the country's military and technological progress.
+Furthermore, the Council has enforced an additional prohibition on the export of firearms and ammunition, as well as goods and technology potentially applicable in the aviation and space industries.